 If you have followed the process as outlined, Original Medicare part B typically covers 80% of the Medicare-approved price for your DME.

-If you are purchasing or renting your DME from a Medicare-enrolled “participating” supplier who accepts “assignment”, then you will have to cover your Medicare 20% co-payment of the Medicare-approved price of the DME, and your policy deductible if it applies.
+If you are purchasing, or renting, your DME from a Medicare-enrolled “participating” supplier who accepts “assignment”, then you will have to cover your Medicare 20% coinsurance payment of the Medicare-approved price of the DME, and your policy deductible if it applies.

 Do be sure to confirm that the supplier is a Medicare-enrolled “participating” supplier who accepts “assignment” !